chrisbouchard/bartender/README.md

 Introduction
 ------------

-Status-Bar-Server is exactly what it sounds like: a server built around the dzen2 statusbar.
+Bartender is a statusbar server written in Haskell and built around the dzen2 statusbar.
 Client programs connect to the server and publish widgets.

-Satus-Bar-Server is built around a very simple protocol.
+Bartender is built around a very lightweight protocol.
 Clients announce themselves to the server, and then proceed to send periodic updates which are displayed on the bar by the server.
 Clients are dropped after a specified timeout if no updates are received.